LOST YOUR PET?

 Make a poster with a good photo and hang up it all around town, call ALL vet offices and shelters.
 Go beyond just the local area - animals can travel far in a short time.
 Just the opposite can be true also - keep looking close to your home - house cats especially won't travel far.
 Give copies to all your neighbors.
 There is a link below on making your own flyer.

 For a complete list of local shelters, go to Petfinder.com and AdoptAPet.com - and type in your zip code.
 These are places to contact to watch for your missing pet.
-Offices and shelters get busy, so keep calling and be a pest.
+Offices and shelters get busy, so keep calling.

 IF YOU ARE ARE CONSIDERING SURRENDERING A DOG OR CAT TO THE SHELTER